PerkLab/Spectroscopy_TrackedTissueSensing/README.md

 ### Step-by-step guide on how to setup and operate the testbed
-See folder SOP, file How-To-Guide fore more detailed information
+See folder SOP, file How-To-Guide for more detailed information
 - **Hardware**
   - Ensure all hardware elements are connected to the PC and turned on.
 This includes the spectrometer and tracker, but not the light source.
 - **PLUS**